gogetdata/ggd-recipes/design.md

 If we store a genome_sizes file for each genome build, we can check that all records fall in the expected bounds.

+Should there be a convention to [vt normalize](https://github.com/atks/vt) VCFs?

+VCFs that have been `normalized` and `decomposed` should have a naming convention in the file to indicate. e.g. .vt-norm-decomp.vcf.gz.

+A single recipe may provide a lightly processed VCF and one that has also been normalized and decomposed?

 ## Plans